 Compare these 2 dialogs:

-Avoid asking “yes or no” questions, because the only answer you’ll ever hear is either “yes” or “no”!
+Open questions (such as the one in Example 2) will help you to obtain richer insights.
+Avoid asking “yes or no” questions, because the only answer you’ll ever hear is either “yes” or “no”.

+A Focus group is a discussion.
+You’re not trying to reach a consensus or find a point that everyone would agree on.
+On the contrary, you want to observe the contrast in people’s opinions.
 Even if all of your participants have different viewpoints – don’t make an argument out of it, simply accept it and try to understand what makes them think this way.

 If you want, you can come up with different ideas on how to engage people, instead of asking them direct questions.
+For instance, you could:

 You can think of any creative tasks that would engage your participants and generate interesting insights for you.